A Comprehensive Review of Motley Fool: Is it the Ultimate Investment Guide?

 Investing Tools

-Motley Fool offers 3 helpful tools to make the educated investing decisions.
+Motley Fool offers several helpful tools to make educated investing decisions.

 Simulators

-See the probability that a portfolio would have made money over time while holding a given number of stocks, based on the historical performance of random Motley Fool stock picks.
-All stocks are equal weight in our analysis.
+See the probability that a portfolio would have made money over time while holding a given number of stocks based on the historical performance of random Motley Fool stock picks.
+All stocks are of equal weight in their analysis.

 Allocators

 Every portfolio is different.
-Motley Fool Stock Advisor Teams offer model portfolios based on various risk tolerances and time horizons to help understand different ways a portfolio can be constructed.
+Motley Fool Stock Advisor Teams offer model portfolios based on various risk tolerances and time horizons to help understand how a portfolio can be constructed.

 Using the selectors, sort through the available style teams.
 Read the description for each Style Team and pick which one most closely aligns with your interests.